tonimelisma/Relay-Android/ARCH.md

 - SMS is received via a manifest-declared `BroadcastReceiver` (`SmsReceiver`).
 - MMS notifications are received via WAP push (`MmsReceiver`, `application/vnd.wap.mms-message`).
 Manual provider scan reads MMS text parts (`content://mms/part`) and sender (`content://mms/<id>/addr`).
 RCS is heuristic via MMS DB content types and optional `content://im/chat` where available.
+- Receivers trigger repository ingest on a background thread and persist directly into Room (no in-memory intermediary).
 - Messages are stored in a local Room database with MMS parts/addresses.
 - A background WorkManager job will upload unsynced messages (Phase 5+)
 - The UI will observe the local DB and reflect sync status (Phase 4+)